bailuoxi66/learngit/readme.txt

-Gitt is a version control system.
+Gitt is a distributed version control system.
 Git is free software.